mp13on11/dwarf_mine/README.md

 ## Running/Example scenarios

-A recorded shell session demonstrating some basic usage of the program can be found in `docs/demo.ttyrecord`.
+A recorded shell session demonstrating some basic usage of the program can be found in `doc/demo.ttyrecord`.
 The [ttyplay](http://0xcc.net/ttyrec/index.html.en) tool is required to play the demo.

+An example MPI appfile (needed to benchmark a cluster) can be found in `doc/example_appfile`.

 ## License